DatLe3009/nest-js-beginner/05tut/README.md

 ## 1. Setup-prisma
 - You should install the extension `Prisma`  for VS Code

-- Because prisma is added to existing project and the project uses Nest(Typescript) vs PostgreSQL
+- Because prisma is added to existing project and the project uses Nest(Typescript) vs PostgreSQL,

 [setup-prisma](https://www.prisma.io/docs/getting-started/setup-prisma) => add-to-existing-project => relational-databases-typescript-postgresql
 ```bash